- Written by Dr.Mehmet Demircioglu

 It can be used in selected circumstances, but again, this needs balance.

 PRP after hair transplantation is often marketed almost automatically, as if every patient needs it.
 I do not agree with that way of thinking.
 A properly planned and properly performed hair transplant should not depend on aggressive post-operative upselling to justify its quality.
-Good graft handling, good surgical judgment, good recipient-site planning, and good aftercare matter much more.
+Good graft handling, good surgical judgment, good recipient area planning, and good aftercare matter much more.

 What Is My View On PRP?